-With a look that is sure to stop people in their tracks, it’s no wonder the Dalmadoodle’s popularity has been consistently rising.
+Eye-catching and intelligent, the Dalmadoodle is a cross between the beautiful Dalmatian and the brainy Poodle.
+With a look that is sure to stop people in their tracks, it’s no wonder the Dalmatian Doodle’s popularity has been consistently rising.

 History of the Dalmadoodle

 The Dalmadoodle is a newer generation crossbreed, which simply means there is very little known about how he came to be.
 However, taking a look at the histories of his purebred parents should give us a bit of insight on how this unique crossbreed works and why he is the way he is.

 An ancient breed, the Dalmatian’s origin goes back far, so it has been difficult for experts to pinpoint exactly where the breed began.
 However, according to the American Kennel Club, many experts believe the Dalmatian got his start in the British Isles, Europe, North Africa and Asia.

 Still, it wasn’t until the 1800s when specific documentation was able to place the Dalmatian near Central Europe, in an area previously called Dalmatia.
 Bred as a coach dog, the Dalmatian found work running alongside horse-drawn carriages.
 It was his duty to guard these carriages when its occupants were away.
 Dalmatian mix breeds may or may not carry these guarding traits with them.

 The Dalmatian was a favorite dog of the gypsy people as well, known to wander with them all across Europe.
 Many believe this is why the true origin of the Dalmatian is so difficult to locate, considering that they, like the gypsies, considered the entire world their home.
 But gypsies were not the only ones who were fond of the Dalmatian.